369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 print('Accuracy of KNN model: {}%'.format(acc * 100))

 ```
-Setting k=3 give the best result for the Iris dataset we are using, as you can see it produces an acuraccy score of 100%
+Setting k=3 give the best result for the Iris dataset we are using, as you can see it produces an accuracy score of 100%
 ```
 Accuracy of KNN model: 100.0%
 ```

+  * To view the full code [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/knn/knn.py)
+  * To view ot the testing file [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/knn/knn_test.py)

 ## Advantages and Disadvantages